Send us a message

 The main advantage of accrual accounting is clarity.
 It provides a far more accurate picture of your company's financial health and profitability, which is essential for long-term planning and securing loans or investments.
 However, it is more complex than cash accounting.
 You have to track accounts receivable (money owed to you) and accounts payable (money you owe).
 This requires more diligent bookkeeping, but the right software can automate much of the process.
 With the right integrations, you can streamline data from your CRM and payment processors to keep your financial records accurate and up-to-date.

-Cash vs. Accrual: Choose the Right Method for Your Business
+Cash vs. Accrual: Which Method Is Right for Your Business?

 Picking between cash and accrual accounting isn't just about how you log transactions—it's a strategic decision that shapes how you understand your company's financial health.
 The cash method is straightforward, tracking money only when it enters or leaves your bank account.
 It’s simple, and for many new businesses, it’s the perfect starting point.
 However, its simplicity can sometimes paint a misleading picture of your profitability, especially if you have outstanding invoices or unpaid bills.